SciTools/iris/docs/iris/src/userguide/code_maintenance.rst

-Code Maintenance
+Code maintenance
 ================

 From a user point of view "code maintenance" means ensuring that your existing working code stays working, in the face of changes to Iris.

-Stability and Change
+Stability and change
 ---------------------

 In practice, as Iris develops, most users will want to periodically upgrade